PaulMorel/gatineau-wordpress/README.md

-gatineau
+Gatineau Base
 ========

-Gatineau is a premium Wordpress theme
+Gatineau Base is the base HTML of the several Gatineau themes for Anchor CMS, Koken and Wordpress.